Command Line Flags

 By running --compare without having a .env or .env.example file, you will be prompted to create one.

-You can automatically answer "Yes" to all prompts and run non-interactively. in this scenario, you will not be prompted to create a .env from your existing .env.example file.
+You can automatically answer "Yes" to all prompts and run non-interactively.
+In this scenario, you will not be prompted to create a .env from your existing .env.example file.

 Terminal